tamziy/CS_351_group_13/README.md

 **Q4b:** How will your group handle situations when a member is not contributing enough?
 * Our group will handle situations when a member is not contributing enough by contacting that member and ensuring that they need to complete their part of the work that was assigned to them.
 We will each have assigned parts of the group project and will be responsible to complete them by a certain deadline that will be set by us.
 This will be done by using Jira to ensure that every member understands what needs to be done by when.
 If the member isn't contributing because they are struggling with their part, we will make sure to help them in order to motivate that member to contribute to their part.

-**Example:**
-*If there is conflict, we will meet up and discuss and resolve the conflict.
-Conflict can also be just misunderstanding.*
-*If a student believes another student is not pulling their weight, or if there is any difficulty working together, they must bring it up so that we can resolve it ASAP.
-Resolving team issues early prevents it from going out of control.*
-*We will be using Jira to split responsibilities and agree on each person's duty beforehand, allowing clarity and avoiding a team member underworking or overworking.*
 ---

 # Roles

 **Q5:** How will your group divide your role in the Group Project?
 *Tam - , Trenton - , Rohan - , Ayush -

-**Example:**
-*Mauricio - Backend, Justin - Project Lead, Claudia - Frontend.*

 ---